 Schools begin the planning phase through the development of an all-hazard Emergency Operations Plan (EOP).
 The TEC §37.108 requires each district's EOP address mitigation, preparedness, response, and recovery.
 The planning phase however does not stop with the development of an EOP; rather, this is simply the beginning of an ongoing process.
 Once the EOP is in place the drilling and training components of emergency management begin to identify areas in need of improvement, clarify member roles, and improve coordination.

 In addition to developing an EOP, school districts should continually self-assess their emergency management process.
-The Texas Legislature addressed the need for constant improvement and awareness with the development of TEC §37.108 (b).
+The Texas Legislature addressed the need for constant improvement and awareness with the inclusion of TEC §37.108 (b).
 The statute requires each school district and public junior college to conduct a safety and security audit of their facilities at least once every three years.
 Key features of the audits are collected by the TxSSC and aggregated into a statewide report.
 This process directs school districts and junior colleges attention to the safety and security needs of their facilities.

 School district campuses and facilities may from time to time serve as polling places.
 While the district endeavors to maintain the sanctity of the election process, the safety of students, faculty and staff remain the primary responsibility.
 As such, election officials will be asked to remain cognizant of the importance of a safe and secure campus and will work with the facility manager or principal.
 In order to maintain district safety and security, the district should consider the items contained in the checklist.